KILTprotocol/docs/docs/delegations.md

 *   **A DelegationRootNode** establishes a new delegation hierarchy or tree.
 This is created and owned by the delegating Attester.
 Because a delegation tree is always specific to one claim type (CType), it also stores a CType hash.
 A DelegationRootNode cannot be used in an attestation.
-*   **A DelegationNode** is owned by the delegate and stores what the delegate is authorised to do in the name of the delegating Attester: either attest, delegate further, or do both.
+*   **A DelegationNode** is owned by the delegate and stores what the delegate is authorised to do in the name of the delegating attester: either attest, delegate further, or do both.
 Links to a parent DelegationRootNode or DelegationNode establish which delegation tree this node is part of.
 A DelegationNode can be used in an attestation by its owner.

 ## Creating a DelegationRootNode